-Zendesk provides a suite of solutions that include a Customer Relationship Management (CRM) tool, help desk software, online knowledge management, team collaboration, web-chat and more.
+Zendesk provides a suite of solutions that include a Customer Relationship Management (CRM) tool, help desk software, online knowledge management, team collaboration, live chat and more.
 It's a sophisticated set of capabilities that can be very powerful for the right organisations.
 However, many organisations will already be committed to products that overlap with at least part of the Zendesk suite — e.g. maybe you already have a CRM tool?
 And smaller organisations probably don't need, or can't afford, everything that Zendesk offers.
 Some might also struggle to dedicate time to configuring what can at times feel like a slightly overwhelming tool.

 How much does Zendesk cost?